bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::note

-The **featureTag** setting is the tag that you configure when creating a Feature Flag.
+The **featureTag** setting is the tag you configure when creating a Feature Flag.

 :::